VladimirMakaev/cqrs-journey-doc/Reference_01_CQRSInContext.markdown

 # Domain-Driven Design: Concepts and Terminology
-As previously stated, this guide is not intended to provide guidance on using the DDD methodology.
+As previously stated, this guide is not intended to provide guidance on using the DDD approach.
 However, it is useful to understand some of the concepts and terminology from DDD because they are useful when we describe some aspects of CQRS pattern implementations.
 These are not official or rigorous definitions; they are intended to be useful,